omahs/golem-docs/docs/Ncreators/javascript/tutorials/web.md

 ### Task Executor

-When use will press `Run` button `run()` function will be invoked.
-The body of this function should contain typical sequence necessary to run TaskExecutor.
-So we will create it, then will run the task function and finally will end it.
+When use will press the `Run` button `run()` function will be invoked.
+The body of this function should contain the typical sequence necessary to run TaskExecutor.
+So we will create it, then run the task function, and finally will end it.

-Note that `create()` method received additional 3 parameters:
+Note that the `create()` method received additional 3 parameters:
-* `package` identifies the image that we want to use on provider,
+* `package` identifies the image that we want to use on a provider,
-* `apiKey` is the key that enable our script to use Yagna REST API,
+* `apiKey` is the key that enables our script to use Yagna REST API,
-* logger is a function that will be used by SDK to log - we will define it in a moment.
+* Logger is a function that will be used by SDK to log - we will define it in a moment.

 ```html
 <script>